Maddix/AShip/README.md

 # Examples

 The example below creates a canvas with a green rectangle that moves to the lower right of the screen by 5px a second.
-(This example is now outdated but still useful.)

 ```javascript
 function main() {